syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Working-with-Paragraphs.md

 By using the WOleObject instance, you can insert content from one program to another.
 To know what types of content you can insert, click Insert tab, and select Object in the Text group.

-> Note: Only installed programs that support OLE objects appear in the Object dialog box.
+N> Only installed programs that support OLE objects appear in the Object dialog box.